Cheat Days & Cheat Meals: Are They Good for Weight Loss?

 - Cheat meals: Another option is to use cheat meals.
 The idea here is that you eat healthy the whole day except for one meal when you eat things that are not part of your prescribed diet (usually things like junk food).

 Physical effects of cheat days

-The theory is that since cheat days increase the production of leptin, they boost your metabolism.
+They also found that cheat days restore energy levels and “briefly stimulate the release of some regulatory hormones that play a positive role on fat loss and satiety and increase metabolic rate”.(2) The theory is that since cheat days increase the production of leptin, they boost your metabolism.
 This, in turn, should then cause your body to burn more calories after overeating.
-Leptin is a peptide hormone (consisting of amino acid chains) that is secreted by the body’s fat cells and controls hunger and feelings of satiety.
-However, the extent to which leptin controls body weight is still a subject of debate among scientists.
-Whether leptin production actually increases after a cheat day or a refeeding day is still being studied.
+Leptin is a peptide hormone (consisting of amino acid chains) that is secreted by the body’s fat cells and heat day or a refeeding day is still being studied.
 Overeating is thought to boost your body’s metabolism by no more than 3-10% (over a maximum of 24 hours).

 Psychological effects of cheat days